HL7/fhir/guides/daf2/pages/_includes/daf-core-diagnosticreport-intro.md

-Laboratory results are grouped and summarized using the DiagnosticReport resource which reference Observation resources.
+Laboratory results are grouped and summarized using the DiagnosticReport resource which reference [Observation] resource(s).
 Each Observation resource represents an individual laboratory test and result value, a “nested” panel (such as a microbial susceptibility panel) which references other observations, or rarely a laboratory test with component result values.
 This profile sets minimum expectations for use of the DiagnosticReport resource to record, search and fetch laboratory results associated with a patient within the DAF FHIR IG.
 It identifies which core elements, extensions, vocabularies and value sets must be Supported by clients and servers.
 For the definition of Supported please refer to DAF FHIR IG.
 The data elements identified by the profile are based on ONC 2015 Edition Common Clinical Data Set(CCDS).

 ##### Mandatory Data Elements and Terminology